 Where can I get an x-ray?

-Walk in clinics are held between 9.30am and 12 noon and 14.30pm and 16.00pm Monday to Friday.
-They are also held at Victoria Hospital, Nevill Road, Lewes BN7 1PE between 14.00pm and 16.00pm Monday to Friday.
+Walk in clinics are held between 9:30am and 12pm and 2:30pm to 4pm Monday to Friday.
+They are also held at Victoria Hospital, Nevill Road, Lewes BN7 1PE between 2pm and 4pm Monday to Friday.
 Please remember to take your form with you.

 X-rays are carried out by appointment at the Royal Sussex County Hospital.
 The x-ray department will phone you after receiving the request form from your doctor & arrange a convenient time.